act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 #### Inapplicable example 1

-Element with explicit semantic role `list` is not exposed to assistive technologies.
+Element with explicit semantic role `list` is not included in the accessibility tree.

 ```html
 <ul role="list" aria-hidden="true">